emqx/emqx-docs/en_US/modules/internal_acl.md

 It can be seen that the default ACL is mainly to restrict the client's authority to the system topic `$SYS/#` and the all-wildcard topic `#`.

-## acl.conf writing rules
+## ACL File Format

-The rules in the ʻacl.conf` file are matched from top to bottom in the order of writing.
+The rules in the `acl.conf` file are matched from top to bottom in the order of writing.

 The grammar rules of ʻacl.conf` are contained in the comments at the top.
 Those familiar with Erlang grammar can directly read the comments at the top of the file.
 Or refer to the following interpretation: